raymondlouie/MPF-BML/README.md

 ## Usage of the MPF-BML code

 The MPF-BML computational framework is an algorithm to infer the field and coupling parameters of the Maximum Entropy distribution.
-An example working code is the script
+An example working code can be found in the script

 `main_MPF_BML.m`